tomeshnet/toronto-community-network-docs/src/network/standards-hostname.md

 **Example**

-a tomesh node with hostname of sn1a1 running airmax-ac protocol would be `tomesh-airmaxac-sn1a1`
+a Toronto Mesh node with hostname of sn1a1 running airmax-ac protocol would be `tomesh-airmaxac-sn1a1`

-a tomesh node with running 80211s would be `tomesh-80211s`
+a Toronto Mesh node with running 80211s would be `tomesh-80211s`